luffyZh/rc-async-component/README.md

 # rc-async-component
-A react async component for lazy import component.
+A react async component for lazy load component.

 ### Install
 ```